JulianWogersien/useful-bash/README.md

 i will try to make them posix compliant especally the simpler ones, all entries here have listed wether or not they are posix compliant

+## block-torrent.sh
+> Posix Compliant: Yes

+This script uses iptables to block torrent connection.
+However it is rather loose and doesnt for example block encrypted ssl traffic

+use -r argument to reset the iptables configuration

 ## vimspector.sh
 > Posix Compliant: Yes